hockeybuggy/hockeybuggy.com/content/projects/clonenames.md

 order: 70
 github: "https://github.com/hockeybuggy/clonenames"
 bannerImageName: "projects/clonenames/banner.png"
+bannerAltText: "An image of a clode of the game Codenames."
 ---

 A clone of the board game "Codenames".
 This project was in order to get